BibleTools

 God's plan had just taken a momentous step toward its completion.
 The Redeemer of mankind had triumphed and been glorified.
 "For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life" (Romans 5:10).
 Now the payment for our sins had been secured and a sinless and dynamic High Priest installed as our Mediator before the Father.
 Our salvation had now been assured and death conquered, preparing the way for many, many more to follow.

 On the surface, the wavesheaf offering may seem an insignificant event lost in the more visible activities of Passover and Unleavened Bread.
 Though it may be lost on this world's "Christianity," it memorializes the most significant spiritual event that has yet taken place on earth: the resurrection and ascension of our Savior Jesus Christ!
 Thank God that He has given us understanding of it!
-We can be even more thankful when we understand that it signifies the real beginning of the spiritual work of harvesting human souls, culminating with us being born into the Father's Family as Jesus' brothers and sisters at His return!
+We can be even more thankful when we understand that it signifies the real beginning of the spiritual work of harvesting human souls, culminating with us being resurrected and changed to spirit as Jesus' brothers and sisters at His return!

 John W. Ritenbaugh